Roquefixade Castle, the Cathar Castle built on a rock overlooking the village of Roquefixade

 Roquefixade Castle (Roquefixade in French or Castèth de Ròca Fixada in Occitan) is the Cathar Castle built on a rock overlooking the village of the same name.
-It is located 8 km west of the Lavelanet municipality in the Ariège department in southern France (Eastern Pyrenees).
+It is located 8 km west of the Lavelanet municipality in the Ariège department in the Pyrenees (France).

 Roquefixade became a stronghold of the fortress built at the end of the 13th century along the Corbières hills to observe the Count of Foix territory.